oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 Once the stack is created, navigate to the stack page and use the **Terraform Actions** button to plan/apply/destroy your configuration.

-# CIS Reports Script
+# Compliance Checking Script
 ## Overview
 The CIS Reports Script checks a tenancy's configuration against the CIS Foundations Benchmark for Oracle Cloud.

-The script outputs a summmary report CSV as well individual CSV findings report for configuration issues that are discovered.
+The script is located under the *reports* folder in this repository.
+It outputs a summmary report CSV as well individual CSV findings report for configuration issues that are discovered.

 Using the --output-to-bucket ```<bucket-name>``` the reports will be copied to the Object Storage bucket in a folder with current day's date ex. ```2020-12-08```.